Learn More about the 988 Suicide & Crisis Lifeline

 Does 988 collect my information/data?
 What do they do with that information?

-NAMI and other advocates are leading efforts to ensure people in distress or crisis contacting 988 can connect with a continuum of in-person crisis services, such as mobile crisis teams and crisis stabilization centers, for individuals who may need more support than can be provided over the phone.
-This effort is focused on diverting people with mental illness from the criminal justice system and helping people in crisis more quickly connect to effective mental health care.
-SAMHSA, which oversees the 988 Suicide and Crisis Lifeline, states, “Currently, fewer than 2% of Lifeline calls require connection to emergency services like 911.”
-Communities that currently have robust crisis services estimate that they dispatch mobile crisis response teams to less than 10-20% of crisis line callers — with most mobile crisis response dispatches resolved in the community and not requiring further intervention.
+Local, state, and national advocacy efforts are ongoing to connect the 988 Lifeline with a continuum of in-person crisis services in every community, such as mobile crisis teams and crisis stabilization options for individuals who may need more support than can be provided over the phone.
+This effort is focused on diverting people with mental illness from the criminal justice system and crowded emergency departments, helping people in crisis quickly connect to effective mental health care.
+Unfortunately, not every community has these services yet, and they will take time to develop.

 211 generally serves as a health and social services information and referral line to help people connect with essential community services such as food banks, assistance paying for utilities, housing and much more.
 In some states, 988 call centers also answer 211 calls.

-The NAMI HelpLine (1-800-950-NAMI or helpline@nami.org) is a free, nationwide peer-support service operating from 10 a.m.
+The NAMI HelpLine (1-800-950-NAMI or [email protected]) is a free, nationwide peer-support service operating from 10 a.m.
 ET to 10 p.m.
 ET, Monday-Friday, providing information, resource referrals and support to people living with a mental health condition, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance.
 The NAMI HelpLine is not part of the 988 Lifeline and is not a crisis line or suicide prevention line.

-No. The 10-digit number 1-800-273-8255 (TALK) did not going away after July 16, 2022.
-Using either 988 or 1-800-273-8255 (TALK) will get people to the same services provided by the Lifeline.
+No, but dialing either 988 or 1-800-273-8255 (TALK) will connect people to the same services provided by the 988 Lifeline.
+988 is the easier way to access those services.

 What training do 988 staff receive?

-We also need your help advocating for policies and funding that will support building a full system of mental health crisis care in every community.
-Our policymakers — at the local, state and federal levels — need to act so we can #ReimagineCrisis.
-Some states have already passed legislation to start this effort, but far more haven’t.
-Learn about legislation or funding in your state specific to 988 and crisis services here.
-But the work doesn’t stop there — we need the federal government to act, too.
-Join our advocacy, contact your members of Congress and share your story at nami.org/crisisadvocacy.
+We also need your help advocating for policies and funding that will support building a full mental health crisis care system in every community.
+Our policymakers — at the local, state, and federal levels—need to act so we can #ReimagineCrisis.
+Some states have already passed legislation to start this effort, but many haven’t.
+Learn about legislation or funding in your state specific to 988 and crisis services.

 It’s an emergency.
 Should I call 988 or 911?